EUN-KYOUNG ANNETTE CHO

 *Developing as a strategic proof-of-concept for future television series expansion, building on the thematic foundation of The Newcomer.

-*This project was presented by Lincoln Center, supported by the Asian American Arts Alliance (A4), and invited to screen at the Reel Sisters of the Diaspora Film Festival & Lecture Series,
+*This project was presented by Lincoln Center, supported by the Asian American Arts Alliance (A4).

 The Newcomer (Eng Sub)